 The specific types of cheating covered by the statute include bribing officials, making threats and tampering with anything that could affect the outcome of the contest.

 Have you been charged with Rigging Publicly Exhibited Contest?
-Call criminal lawyer Paul Saputo at (888) 239-9305.
+Call criminal lawyer Paul Saputo at (888) 239-9305 to discuss legal representation.

 Rigging Publicly Exhibited Contest is classified in the Texas Penal Code under Title 7 “Offenses Against Property,” Chapter 32 “Fraud.”

 (a) A person commits an offense if, with intent to affect the outcome (including the score) of a publicly exhibited contest:

 (1) he offers, confers, or agrees to confer any benefit on, or threatens harm to:

 (A) a participant in the contest to induce him not to use his best efforts; or